-Champion also took the stand and his account of their meeting differs from that of Caudle.
-He said he heard that Caudle claimed that Tellis told him that “Eric” was a pet name that Jessica Chambers called Tellis.
+Champion also took the stand, and had a different account of their meeting.
+The prosecutor said he heard that Caudle claimed that Tellis told him that “Eric” was a pet name that Jessica Chambers called him.
 Champion said that they met for about ten minutes and that he didn’t trust Caudle.

 “As much as I’d like it to be true, I don’t think it’s the case.”